 Meet Our Team

-Christina Tholander - Assistant Volunteer Coordinator & Lab Supervisor
+Christina Tholander - Volunteer Coordinator and Lab Technician

 Christina first joined AERU as a volunteer for 3 months in April 2016.
 She brought with her huge suitcase of laboratory equipment and a keen passion for elephants!
 It soon transpired that Christina with her biochemistry degree and the AERU onsite lab were a perfect match and after a few weeks, our Danish dung scientist was starting the compilation of the still ever-growing “Dung Library”.